emmy-aa/HC25-Emmy-Apaloo-Senior-Project/Bibliography.md

 ### 4. HappyCow (https://www.happycow.net)

-Features: Specializes in vegan and vegetarian restaurants.
-Includes user reviews and photos.
+Features: Specializes in vegan and vegetarian restaurants.It is a primary source that also includes user reviews and photos.

 Pros: Focuses on a niche market, strong community involvement.